LCA: Loss Change Allocation for Neural Network Training: Some layers hurt overall

 A simple test for this hypothesis is as follows.
 We note that training with momentum 0.9 corresponds to an information lag of 9 steps (the mean of an exponential series with exponent .9)---each update applied uses information 9 steps old.
 To give the last layer an advantage, we train it with momentum corresponding to a delay of $n$ for $n \in \{9, 8, ..., 0\}$ while training all other layers as usual.
 As shown in \figref{controllers_all_delays_redgreen_crop.pdf}, this works, and the transition from hurting to helping (a lot) is almost linear with respect to delay!
 As we give the last layer an information freshness advantage, it begins to ``steal progress'' from other layers, eventually forcing the neighboring layers into positive LCA.
 These results suggest that it may be profitable to view training as a fundamentally oscillatory process upon which much research in phase-space representations and control system design may come to bear.

 Beyond CIFAR--Resnet, other networks also show intriguingly heterogeneous layer behaviors.
 As we noted before, in the case of MNIST--FC and MNIST--LeNet trained with SGD, all layers help with varying quantities.
 An MNIST--ResNet (added specifically to see if the effect we see above is due to the data or the network) shows the last layer hurting as well.
-We also observe the last layer hurting for CIFAR--AllCNN with SGD (\figref{allcnn_lastlayer_crop}).
+We also observe the last layer hurting for CIFAR--AllCNN with SGD (\figref{allcnn_lastlayer_crop}) and multiple layers hurting for a couple of VGG-like networks (\figref{rebuttal_mini_vgg_lca_crop}).
 When using Adam instead of SGD, CIFAR--ResNet has a consistently hurting first layer and an inconsistently hurting last two layers.
 CIFAR--AllCNN trained with Adam does not have any hurting layers.
-We note that layers hurting is not a universal phenomenon that will be observed in all networks, but when it does occur, LCA can identify it.
-By using LCA we may identify layers as potential candidates to freeze.
+We note that layers hurting is not a universal phenomenon that will be observed in all networks, but when it does occur, LCA can identify it and suggest potential candidates to freeze.
 Further, viewing training through the lens of information delay seems valid, which suggests that per-layer optimization adjustments may be beneficial.